LukeGrahamLandry/franca/devlog.md

+## (Jun 17) circuit

+- temporary ui for displays (7 segment and dot matrix). bit of coordinate system hell for the latter because im dumb. unusable because they don't tile but at least can tell it's working.

 ## (Jun 16) circuit

 - i fear im going to need to actually track unpoweredness for each wire when you use switches